History of the Memorial

 The Oklahoma Fallen and Living Firefighters Memorial is located at the Oklahoma State Firefighters Museum, 2716 N.E.
 50th St., in Oklahoma City.
 The Memorial, Just Another Day, honors all Oklahoma firefighters who have served our citizens since the inception of the Oklahoma State Firefighters Association in 1894.
 It was sculpted by artist Shahla Rahimi Reynolds of Oklahoma City.
 Learn More.

 Firefighter names are being inscribed in granite and those firefighters who gave the supreme sacrifice have the special and most honored space reserved at the park, The Wall of Valor.
 The Memorial is unique in that all Oklahoma firefighters, who have served their communities for more than 20 years or retired through disability, are recognized.
+Names on Memorial Walls.
+Once the window opens, it is a pdf file and can be searched using control key and f at the same time.

 Memorial Park Walkway